Jump to navigation

 In January, at the end of the first semester, first-year M.P.A. students are required to take part in a policy project called the Integrated Policy Exercise, or IPE.

 The IPE requires students to apply the skills they acquired in the fall term analytic courses.
 They are given briefing materials to review in advance and are then required to submit a comprehensive memo in response to a set of specific policy questions.
-The IPE is a trial run for the qualifying examination, or QE1.
-It is graded but only to provide concrete feedback to each student.
+The IPE is a trial run for the qualifying examination or QE1.

 In May, at the end of the first year, students are required to take a qualifying exam, the QE1, a graded exercise that closely parallels the IPE.